-The Douglas College Standards of Student Conduct A20 applies to all currently enrolled students and to student organizations.
+The Douglas College Student Non-academic Misconduct A20 applies to all currently enrolled students and to student organizations.
 The purpose of the policy is to provide a foundation in policy that reflects the College’s commitment to creating a respectful, fair, and just campus community.
 The mission of Student Conduct system is to also establish community standards and to hold students accountable for their conduct.
 The system supports the educational mission of the College by educating students, faculty and staff about appropriate behavior and by promoting community standards that foster personal responsibility, academic success and individual growth.

 The Douglas College Conduct system is based on the following principles:

 Integrity: The College believes that personal integrity will be reflected not only in honest and responsible actions but also in a willingness to accept or offer direction to others whose actions may be harmful to themselves or the community.
 The College expects all students to be truthful and forthright.
 We hope that students will view the conduct process as an opportunity to reflect upon and determine their core values and convictions.
 By interacting with the conduct process, students will be encouraged to become aware of their convictions, examine their actions critically and consider the congruency of their behavior with their convictions.
 Students will be encouraged to hold themselves accountable even when consequences are unpleasant.

 Resiliency: Resiliency is like our immune system, it’s our ability to bounce back after a difficult experience.
 Being accused of an alleged violation of student conduct is a stressful experience, but it can also be viewed as a learning opportunity.
 Growth and wisdom can only be achieved by navigating setbacks with honesty and openness.
 Adversity and difficult experiences can lead to new perspectives, appreciation, change your thinking and help you grow as a person.
 It's not about how epic your failure is, it's what you learn.